Official Credit Institute

-The Official Credit Institute (Instituto de Crédito Oficial; ICO) is a Spanish lending institution.
+The Official Credit Institute (Instituto de Crédito Oficial, ICO) is a public credit institution in Spain.
 Its functions include funding investment projects and the assistance for the liquidity needs of Spanish companies.
 It also operates as State Financial Agency.

 A successor to the Instituto de Crédito a Medio y Largo Plazo, the ICO was created in 1971 following the Matesa Scandal as public law entity (entidad de derecho público).
 Previously under the jurisdiction of the Ministry of Economy and Finance, it became a State company in 1989.

 The bank is currently attached to the Ministry of Economic Affairs and Digital Transformation through the State Secretariat for the Economy and Business Support.

 Presidents

 The presidents of the ICO are listed as follows: